 Legitimate insurance claims are a part of doing business and retaining employees.
-If you suspect insurance fraud against your business is taking place, a thorough investigation should be completed to protect your company’s assets.
+If you suspect insurance fraud against your business, a thorough investigation can help protect your company’s assets.

-Insurance fraud can take place in a variety of forms, most commonly workers compensation fraud and fraudulent claims for personal injury on your property, so learning more about the signs can help keep your business secure.
+Insurance fraud can take place in a variety of forms, most commonly workers compensation fraud and fraudulent claims for personal injury on your property.
+Learn more about the signs can help keep your business secure.
 Identifying and pursuing a penalty for insurance fraud can save your business money and prevent future issues in this area.

 Workers’ Compensation Fraud: An Overview

 An employee injury at the workplace is never a good situation, so insurance can be an essential part of the financial stability of a business.
 In some cases, however, a worker’s compensation claim turns out to be a case of fraud.
 One type of fraud involves false or exaggerated medical or injury claims.
 Another type of workers compensation fraud involves an employee working another job while on leave from another company.
 If the injury claim is suspicious due to circumstances or timing, an evaluation by a private investigator could be advantageous.

 Exaggerated Injury Claims

 Suspected claims of false workers’ comp cases are not always complete fabrications.
 In some cases, injuries do occur but are exaggerated or the employee should be cleared to work.
 If you suspect fraud, it can help to seek the services of a professional investigative team.
 Fraud can be difficult to prove, but there are some key signs to consider after a claim: